gilbva/shrike/README.md

 ```

 ## Scopes
 And scope is a class that determines which components are handled in a context.
-The scopes need to implement the **com.github.gilbva.shrikeioc.annotations.Scope** interface like this:
+The scopes need to implement the **com.github.gilbva.shrike.annotations.Scope** interface like this:

 ```java
 public class MyScopeObject implements Scope